Malekith the Accursed: Fictional character biography

-Malekith grew up during a time of war in Svartalfheim.
-Twelve of his older brothers died during a war with the trolls.
-His mother eventually sold him for two sacks of snake livers and half a barrel of pickled toads.
-He worked as a body burner, who cremated bodies after a battle, until he was captured by trolls.
-In his prison he met a wizard, who helped him escape and took him as an apprentice.
-Eventually the Wizard wanted to combine their powers for peace, but Malekith refused because he felt that any peace would mean that the war which forged him would have been pointless, making his existence something which wasn't meant to be.
-He then killed the wizard, who before dying scarred his face, and then his mother, taking the dogs of the Wild Hunt.
+Malekith is a Dark Elf who grew up during a time of war in Svartalfheim.
+After being sold into slavery and captured by trolls, he met a wizard who helped him escape and took him as an apprentice.
+After the wizard attempts to use his magic to bring peace to the realm, Malekith kills him and then his mother, taking the dogs of the Wild Hunt for his own uses.

-Later, Malekith struck an alliance with Loki on behalf of the fire demon Surtur.
-He took control of a number of Earth humans using special food of the faerie provided by Hela.
-Malekith then killed Eric Willis, guardian of the Casket of Ancient Winters, after learning its location.
-As Master of the Hounds, Malekith hunted down Roger Willis, Eric's son and new guardian of the Casket.
-Malekith battled Thor, and kidnapped Lorelei.
-Using Lorelei as bait, Malekith forced Thor to battle Algrim the Strong, one of his Dark Elf followers, then attempted to destroy both combatants by plunging them into a pool of magma.
-He then captured the Casket of Ancient Winters from Roger Willis.
-Malekith was ultimately defeated by Thor, but not before he destroyed the Casket of Ancient Winters, releasing magical frigid force all over the Earth.
-Malekith was then brought as a captive by Thor to Asgard.
+Later, Malekith allies with Loki on behalf of the fire demon Surtur.
+He takes control of a number of Earth humans using special food of the faerie provided by Hela.
+Malekith then kills Eric Willis, guardian of the Casket of Ancient Winters, after learning of its location.
+As Master of the Hounds, Malekith hunts Roger Willis, Eric's son.
+Using Lorelei as bait, Malekith forced Thor to battle Algrim, one of his Dark Elf followers, and attempts to destroy both combatants by plunging them into magma.
+He then takes the Casket from Roger Willis.
+Malekith is defeated by Thor, but destroys the Casket, releasing its icy magic on Earth.

-Malekith later disguised Loki as himself to take his place in the dungeon, while he disguised himself as Balder, who was about to be crowned ruler of Asgard.
-Kurse, the being formerly known as Algrim, saw through Malekith's disguise when he reached Asgard City.
-Kurse then broke Malekith's neck, apparently slaying him.
+Malekith later disguises Loki as himself to take his place in the dungeon, while he disguises himself as Balder the Brave, who is about to be crowned ruler of Asgard.
+Algrim sees through Malekith's disguise and breaks his neck, apparently killing him.

-Years later, Malekith was revealed to be alive once again.
-Disguising himself as Balder again, he enlisted Hercules to attack Alflyse, the Dark Elf Queen of the Eastern Spires, while disguised as Thor.
-His scheme unraveled (partially due to the appearance of Thor disguised as Hercules), and he was easily defeated by Zeus.
+Years later, Malekith is revealed to be alive.
+Disguising himself as Balder, he enlists Hercules to attack Alflyse, the Dark Elf Queen of the Eastern Spires, while disguised as Thor.
+His scheme is unraveled (partially due to the appearance of Thor disguised as Hercules), and he is easily defeated by Zeus.